renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Focus on critical updates first

-Let's fix the easier problem first: getting back up to date.
+Fix the easier problem first: getting back up to date.
-First update any dependencies that have critical updates for CVEs or other security related improvements.
+Update any dependencies that have critical updates for CVEs or other security related improvements.

 If you're on the GitHub platform: follow the steps listed in the [`vulnerabilityAlerts`](https://docs.renovatebot.com/configuration-options/#vulnerabilityalerts) docs to make sure Renovate is reading GitHub's Vulnerability Alerts.